Public involvement

 Seattle, WA 98108

-Art master plan presentation.
-Join Charles Blanc and Tristan Surtees of Sans Façon, the art master planners for King County’s combined sewer overflow system in Seattle.
-The team will present their vision for the system-wide art master plan.
-Hear a panel discussion on public art and learn about art opportunities in Georgetown and across the CSO system.
+An art master plan presentation was given by Charles Blanc and Tristan Surtees of Sans Façon, the art master planners for King County’s combined sewer overflow system in Seattle.
+The team presented their vision for the system-wide art master plan.
+There was also a panel discussion on public art and an explanation of art opportunities in Georgetown and across the CSO system.

 Thursday, February 18, 2016